appium/python-client/README.md

 ```

 Since Appium Python client v4.3.0, we recommend using `selenium.webdriver.remote.client_config.ClientConfig`
-instead to configure the validation.
+instead of giving `strict_ssl` as an argument of `webdriver.Remote` below to configure the validation.

 ```python
 from appium import webdriver